Photo of Matcha Drink on a Wooden Tray

 Bitter orange or Seville orange (Citrus aurantium).

-Mechanisms and Benefits: Several studies suggest positive effect of bitter orange extract or its active chemical synephrine on weight loss.
+Mechanisms and Benefits: Several studies show positive effects of bitter orange extract or its active chemical synephrine on weight loss.
 A single dose of synephrine alone increased basal metabolic rate in humans.
 Synephrine derived from C. aurantium is safe when taken up to 98 mg/day for 60 days.
 Caution: synephrine increases blood pressure and heart rate.

 – Supporting Study – Kaats et al. (2013) “A 60day double-blind, placebo-controlled safety study involving Citrus aurantium (bitter orange) extract.”
 Food Chem Toxicol.: 55:358-62.